rerun-io/rerun/examples/python/shape_pointe/README.md

 thumbnail_dimensions = [480, 480]
 -->

+This example is a visual comparison of two popular text-to-3D methods that uses Rerun to compare the generation process and results.

+## Visual paper comparison

 OpenAI has released two models for text-to-3D generation: Point-E and Shape-E. Both of these methods are fast and interesting but still low fidelity for now.